Note: This page links to major league pitcher Rich Hill. For the college coach, click here.

 Rich seemed on the brink of a great major league career at that point, but injuries intervened.
 In 2008, he made only 5 starts, going 1-0, before being shelved.
 The following spring, the Cubs sold his contract to the Baltimore Orioles where he was 3-3, 7.80 in 14 games.
 He moved to the Boston Red Sox as a free agent after the season and in 2010 and 2011 pitched a total of 15 games, all in relief, for the BoSox, not giving up a run in 12 innings.
 He saw more extended playing time in 2012, pitching 25 times out of the bullpen with a record of 1-0 and a solid 1.83 ERA and over a strikeout per inning.
 However, in spite of those solid reasons for his hometown team, he never received a real chance to capture a significant a role on the pitching staff, and he decided to move over to the Cleveland Indians in 2013.
 He spent a full season on the majors for the first time since 2008 that season, but the results were poor, as his ERA was 6.28 in 63 relief outings as an extreme LOOGY (he only logged 38 2/3 innings, with a record of 1-2 and no saves).
 He returned to Boston as a free agent after the season.

 Hill was felled by tragedy as spring training was getting under way in 2014.
-His son Brooks, born only two months earlier, died on February 24th; he had been born with multiple medical issues which he was unable to overcome.
+He and his wife Caitlin gave birth to a son who was afflicted with a rare brain disorder and malfunctioning kidneys.
+Young Brooks died on February 24th after his parents had to make wrenching decisions about the care he was to receive.
+As Hill explained: "There is no right way to grieve.
+Everyone grieves differently, and nobody does it well.
+No one is good at grieving.".
 He then joined the Red Sox for spring training in Fort Myers, FL in early March with his wife Caitlin and two-year-old son Brice, expressing hope that the normalcy of baseball would help them to overcome the grief.
 He was assigned to the AAA Pawtucket Red Sox where he went 3-3, 3.46 in 25 games, prompting the Los Angeles Angels of Anaheim to purchase his contract from Boston on July 1st.
 However, he made only two appearances with the Angels, with an infinite ERA, and opted for free agency when the team tried to send him back to AAA.
 He signed with the New York Yankees a couple of weeks later and got to pitch 14 times out of their bullpen late in the year, putting up a solid 1.69 ERA.
 He then moved to the Washington Nationals before the 2015 season.
 He was assigned to the minor leagues, with the AAA Syracuse Chiefs, and went 2-2, 2.91 in 25 games as a reliever.
-Frustrated with the way his career was going, he decided he wanted to be a starter once again, and since the Nationals would not give him the chance, he asked and received his release on June 24]]th and signed with the Long Island Ducks of the independent Atlantic League to do so.
+Frustrated with the way his career was going, he decided he wanted to be a starter once again, and since the Nationals would not give him the chance, he asked and received his release on June 24th and signed with the Long Island Ducks of the independent Atlantic League to do so.
 In 2 starts, he gave up only 2 hits and no runs in 11 innings and was inked by the Red Sox for the third time on August 14th, with the understanding he would get a chance to start.
 He went to Pawtucket where he was 3-2, 2.78 in 5 starts and was called up to Boston when rosters expanded in September.

 Hill became a Cinderella story for the Red Sox in 2015 when he suddenly pitched as a top-rank starter in his late-season audition.
 In his debut game on September 13th, he held the Indians to 1 hit in 7 innings, walking 1 batter and striking out 10, but had a no-decision.
 In his second start, he defeated the red-hot Toronto Blue Jays, 4-3, on September 20th, this time striking out 10 while walking none in 7 innings, and he followed that with a complete game two-hit shutout over the Orioles, 7-0, on September 25 in which he once again owned the strike zone, with 10 Ks and a walk.
 He allowed a lead-off single and then nothing until the 9th, when Dariel Alvarez hit an infield single; Chris Davis hit a ball that seemed destined to end in the seat, but RF Mookie Betts made a wonderful game-ending leaping catch at the wall to end the game.
 After three starts, the re-born Hill was 2-0, 1.17, with a 30-2 K/W ratio!
 He was achieving that success with only two pitches, a 92 mph fastball and an exceptional sweeping curveball that was continually freezing opposing batters.
 He finished with a record of 2-1, 1.55 in 4 starts.
 On November 20th, he signed a free agent contract with the Oakland Athletics.